 In a way, I wish veggie burgers weren’t called burgers at all.
 With a name like that, one might expect this plant-based patty in some way will approximate the more traditional beef burger.
-But for all of us who have tried any of the scores of veggie burgers on the market we know that even the ones that try to recreate a meat-like encounter are far from beefy.
+But for all of us who have tried any of the scores of vegetarian bean burgers on the market, we know that even the ones that try to recreate a meat-like encounter are far from beefy.
 And I’m okay with that.
 I like to think of veggie burgers as something unto itself.

 There are a whole slew of meat-free burgers, pre-made and ready to heat from the freezer.
 Some promising a Texas barbecue experience.
 Come on!
 Really?
 Obviously the crackpot who came up with that name has never been to the Austin Barbecue Belt.

-Well, these veggie burgers are not trying to be meaty.
+Well, these bean burgers are not trying to be meaty.
 These are trying to be beany!
-A few weeks ago I got a big bag of dry kidney beans from a local farm and they became the star of the show in these burgers.
+A few weeks ago I got a big bag of dry kidney beans from a local farm and they became the star of the show in these vegetarian burgers.
 These are giant, full-flavored, fall-apart-tender bean burgers.
 And they’re proud to be nothing like a hamburger.
 They would be amazing served with my Skinny Oven Fries, Vegan Potato Salad with Herbs or Skinny Classic Coleslaw!